 But the judge in your case will review the financial circumstances for both you and your Co-parent.
-Once the judge has looked at the circumstances with a great deal of attention he or she will decide how both you and your Co-parent will be able to pay when deciding upon a proper division of responsibility for these uninsured costs.
-If you earn substantially more money than your Co-parent then it is likely that you will shoulder more of the burden of these uninsured or uncovered costs for medical care of your child.
+Once the judge has looked at the circumstances with a great deal of attention, they will decide how both you and your Co-parent will be able to pay when deciding upon a proper division of responsibility for these uninsured costs.
+If you earn substantially more money than your Co-parent, then it is likely that you will shoulder more of the burden of these uninsured or uncovered costs for medical care of your child.

 Just as we mentioned in the section previous to this one, you and your Co-parent are fully able to agree on how to divide up these uninsured costs between yourselves.
-It is typical to see the parents in a situation like yours decide to split the costs evenly but as always your specific circumstances may require a change or alteration of this typical agreement.
-You should consider how your income and that of your Co-parent will play into this discussion during your case.
+It is typical to see the parents in a situation like yours decide to split the costs evenly.
+Still, as always, your specific circumstances may require a change or alteration of this typical agreement.
+It would help to consider how your income and your Co-parent would play into this discussion during your case.

 How long will your medical support order persist?

 Just like we have seen with child support, a medical support order does not last forever.
 Your Co-parent will only have an obligation under the law to pay medical support until your child graduates from high school or turns 18 years old, whichever occurs later.
-Furthermore, if your child were to get married before he or she turns 18 or if he or she were to pass away then either of these circumstances would lead to a stopping of the obligation for your Co-parent to pay medical support or dental support.
+Furthermore, if your child were to get married before they turn 18 or if they were to pass away, then either of these circumstances would lead to a stopping of the obligation for your Co-parent to pay medical support or dental support.

 As special circumstances may arise where you and your Co-parent have a child together who suffers from a disability of some sort.
-If it is determined that this disability is going to remain in your child's life for an extended period then the judge can order your Co-parent to pay child support and medical support for a longer period beyond high school age.
+If it is determined that this disability will remain in your child's life for an extended period, then the judge can order your Co-parent to pay child support and medical support for a longer period beyond high school age.
 Again, you should be prepared to discuss with your attorney and negotiate with your Co-parent on an appropriate length for child support to last if you find yourself in a situation where your child has a disability.

-I have seen first hand how disagreements regarding extensions of child support for a disabled child can make a family law case much more difficult.
-Think about whether or not you and your child's other parent have agreed or disagreed over the years regarding issues relevant to their health.
-If you and your Co-parent disagree on how long the disability for your child is likely to persist then I would come to mediation ready to present information showing that the disability is likely longer than your Co-parent may think.
-If your case were to go all the way to a trial then you may need to consider having your child's doctor or another witness who is competent testify about the likely length of the disabling condition for your child.
+I have seen firsthand how disagreements regarding extensions of child support for a disabled child can make a family law case much more difficult.
+Think about whether or not you and your child's other parents have agreed or disagreed over the years regarding issues relevant to their health.
+If you and your Co-parent disagree on how long the disability for your child is likely to persist, then I would come to mediation ready to present information showing that the disability is likely longer than your Co-parent may think.
+If your case were to go all the way to a trial, then you may need to consider having your child's doctor or another witness who is competent testify about the likely length of the disabling condition for your child.

-When you consider just how expensive medical or childcare costs can be an extension of child support must be discussed with the full array of facts at hand.
+Considering how expensive medical or childcare costs can be, an extension of child support must be discussed with the full array of facts at hand.
 Do not come into a trial or mediation setting unprepared if you and your Co-parent are at odds regarding an extension of child support beyond 18 years of age.
-If you think that a longer award of child support is necessary then remember that the burden would be on you to show why this is the case.
+If you think that a longer child support award is necessary, then remember that the burden would be on you to show why this is the case.
 Therefore, speak with your attorney before any of these important events so that all of you can have a plan in place to argue why an extension of a child in medical support is necessary.

 What can you do to prepare for negotiations regarding medical support and dental support in a Texas family law case?

-The first thing that you need to do is to get a firm idea about what sort of obligations are going to be necessary for the future regarding your child's health.
-If your child goes for a yearly checkup to the doctor and a twice-yearly visit to the dentist then it is unlikely that there will be many concrete costs to bear in mind during settlement negotiations or a trial.
+The first thing that you need to do is get a firm idea about what sort of obligations will be necessary for the future regarding your child's health.
+If your child goes for a yearly checkup to the doctor and a twice-yearly visit to the dentist, then it is unlikely that there will be many concrete costs to bear in mind during settlement negotiations or a trial.
 In a circumstance like this, basic health insurance for your child will be necessary for there likely would not be many uninsured costs throughout the year typically.

-However, if your child suffers from some sort of physical impairment that requires more frequent visits to the doctor or emergency care then the subject of medical and dental support is a much more important one for you and your family.
-You should begin to inquire about the possibilities of either having insurance come from your employer or that of your Co-parent.
-Even if you are not currently paying health insurance for your child it may be worthwhile to find out from your employer when you can add your child to a plan through work and what the likely expenses would be.
+However, if your child suffers from some physical impairment that requires more frequent visits to the doctor or emergency care, then the subject of medical and dental support is a much more important one for you and your family.
+It would help if you began to inquire about the possibilities of either having insurance come from your employer or that of your Co-parent.
+Even if you are not currently paying health insurance for your child, it may be worthwhile to find out from your employer when you can add your child to a plan through work and the likely expenses.
 From there, you can begin to shop around and see if alternative plans are available for you and your family if you become responsible for providing health insurance.

-Another consideration that you need to make is regarding how you and your Co-parent are going to communicate in the future regarding medical bills and uninsured costs.
-For instance, if your child were to need an MRI or CT scan for a broken bone or other condition then those costs may not be fully covered by insurance.
+Another consideration that you need to make is how you and your Co-parent will communicate in the future regarding medical bills and uninsured costs.
+For instance, if your child were to need an MRI or CT scan for a broken bone or other condition, then those costs may not be fully covered by insurance.
 How would you go about communicating updates on bills and things of that nature to your Co-parent?
-If I was in your position I would make it clear as day in your court orders how each parent is to communicate bills to the other.
+If I were in your position, I would make it clear how each parent communicates bills to the other as day in your court orders.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about the services provided to our clients by our attorneys and staff.
+These consultations are a great way for you to learn more about the world of Texas family law and the services provided to our clients by our attorneys and staff.